A Desert Trip: The Scenic Pinto Basin Road in the Joshua Tree NP

 Is Pinto Basin Road paved?

 Located within the Joshua Tree National Park, the road is totally paved.
 It’s said to be the main road through the length of Joshua Tree National Park.
-The road is pretty rugged and remote and is two-lane along its entire length.
+The road is pretty rugged and remote, with two lanes along its entire length.
 It was improved recently: reconditioning the road surface, improving and rehabilitating drainage features, repairing flood damaged segments of roadway, realigning short segments to improve traffic visibility, and making minor adjustments to the road width to accommodate today’s wider vehicles and more safely allow bicycles to use the road shoulder.

 How long is Pinto Basin Road?